sunkireddyreshma/assignment2-SunkiReddy/README.md

  # Travelling Spot

- 1.Reaching to kansas airport from maryville.
+ 1. Reaching to kansas airport from maryville.
- 2.Kansas to our city Hyderabad through flight.
+ 2. Kansas to our city Hyderabad through flight.
- 3.After landing book a cab to charminar and  at the west lies the Laad Bazaar, and to the southwest lies the richly ornamented granite Makkah Masjid.
+ 3. After landing book a cab to charminar and  at the west lies the Laad Bazaar, and to the southwest lies the richly ornamented granite Makkah Masjid.